Injectable Treatments Kybella for Double Chins

 The most commonly reported adverse reactions in the pivotal clinical trials were: injection site edema/swelling, hematoma/bruising, pain, numbness, erythema, and induration.

-Please contact our Alabama cosmetic surgeons today to learn more about getting rid of excess fat below the chin with non-surgical Kybella injectable treatments.
+Please contact our Alabama cosmetic surgeons today to schedule your appointment for Kybella to get rid of excess fat below the chin with a non-surgical injectable treatment.